 This year, being polite requires being a bit forceful.
 As I have said from the beginning along with most people I know, there is a no-mask zone around me.
 Under no circumstances, directly or indirectly, will I be the reason you are required to cover your face.
 Breathe free, friends.

 That said, there are many people who support wearing masks.
 We have to have a way of dealing with it consistently.
 My responses all year to even an allusion to mask support have been harsh.
 I have even been harsh if I perceive a failure to actively resist.
-After having had time to cool off, my only regret is not having done more to resist.
+After having had time to cool off, my only regret is the herd mentality stampeding to “safety” behind face underwear.

 Being a divisive subject, I have decided the best course of action is active listening.
 Therefore I will directly quote the mask support I have heard and repeat it as best I understand it.